mediquo/mediquo-ios-sdk/README.md

 public func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {
   let userInfo = notification.request.content.userInfo as?
 [String: any Sendable]
   /// Handle pushes from other sources different from Mediquo
-  /// and only call the mediQuoSDK if you haven't handled this push yourself
+  /// and only call the MediQuo SDK if you haven't handled this push yourself

-  /// Generate a ViewController from the remote push payload let vc = self.mediquoSDK.getSDKViewController(forRemotePush: userInfo)
+  /// Generate a ViewController from the remote push payload let vc = self.mediquo.getSDKViewController(forRemotePush: userInfo)

   // Present the ViewController returned by the MediQuoSDK however you want. self.rootViewController.present(vc, animated: true)